Spider IdentifierAustralia

 How can I suggest a correction or new spider page?

 Email team@spideridentifier.com.au with the page, suggested correction, source or image note.
-The guide is designed to improve over time.
+The guide is designed to improve steadily with reviewed Australian spider profiles, licensed images and clearer comparison notes.